Littlesqx/aint-queue/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  help          Displays help for a command list          Lists commands queue queue:clear   Clear the queue. queue:listen  Listen the queue. queue:run     Run a job pop from the queue. queue:status  Get the execute status of specific queue. queue:stop    Stop listening the queue.
+  help                 Displays help for a command list                 Lists commands queue queue:clear          Clear the queue. queue:listen         Listen the queue. queue:reload         Reload worker for the queue. queue:reload-failed  Reload all the failed jobs onto the waiting queue. queue:run            Run a job pop from the queue. queue:status         Get the execute status of specific queue. queue:stop           Stop listening the queue.
 ```

 ## Testing